 If you have paid into a non-LGPS pension arrangement or to the LGPS in England and Wales or Northern Ireland, you may be able to transfer your previous pension rights into the LGPS.
 The pension rights must be held by a Public Service Pension Scheme which participates in the Public Sector Transfer Club.
+You cannot transfer pension benefits from other occupational pension schemes or personal pension arrangements.
 You only have 12 months from joining the LGPS to opt to do so.
 You cannot transfer a pension that is already being paid to you.
-The fund does not accept transfers from other occupational pension schemes or personal pension arrangements.